awanish285/awanish285.github.io/README.md

 4) It enables both web designers and coders to work with html and js files parallelly and separately, i.e., without facing any code conflictions.
 5) The length of the code reduces as only we need to specify the location of the js file.

+#Disadvantages of External JavaScript
+There are the following disadvantages of external files:

+1) The stealer may download the coder's code using the url of the js file.
+2) If two js files are dependent on one another, then a failure in one file may affect the execution of the other dependent file.
+3) The web browser needs to make an additional http request to get the js code.
+4) A tiny to a large change in the js code may cause unexpected results in all its dependent files.
+5) We need to check each file that depends on the commonly created external javascript file.
+6) If it is a few lines of code, then better to implement the internal javascript code.

 ===============================================================================================================================================================================================